Predatory Marketing Company Contracts and Tips to Break Free

 You can try options like the Federal Trade Commission's complaint and fraud report systems, which usually refer the complaint to the company to respond and can levy penalties if they don't like what they see.
 USA.gov also has some other options as well, including your state consumer protection office.

-Reporting Fraud With the FTC
+Reporting Fraud With The Ftc

 Note: What about the BBB?
 The Better Business Bureau is even called out on USA.gov as an option, but it might not be as useful as you hope.
 Despite the name, the BBB is a private company, and it's relatively easy for a company to pay to be accredited and, more importantly, to discredit your reviews and complaints.
 It might be helpful, or it might not, depending on how well the predatory company knows how to manipulate BBB ratings.